 For me, opportunity to travel is an opportunity to meditate.
 The free time I get in bus and train is a perfect juncture to contemplate about my thoughts and actions.
 It helps me to rejuvenate and overcome the feeling of being abandoned and isolated in this crowded world.

-Travelling to different places gives opportunity to meet different people, culture, geography, food habits and new learnings which would eventually lead to new beginnings.
+Travel gives opportunity to meet different people, culture, geography, food-habits and new learnings which would eventually lead to new beginnings.

 How to reach Aurangabad from Kochi?